accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/methodologie-de-test.md

   1. The criterion relates to content or a functionality that does not exist.
 For example: if the page does not include a video, the criteria relating to videos will not be applicable.
   2. The criterion relates to an exempt content or service which is therefore not subject to the accessibility obligation.
   3. The criterion concerns content subject to derogation for disproportionate burden that is accompanied by an accessible digital alternative.
-For example, a statistical table with graphics that offers a digital alternative in text.
+For example, a statistical table with graphics that offers a text alternative.
 In this case, the criteria applicable to content subject to derogation will not apply.
       Please note: if the content subject to derogation for disproportionate burden does not offer an accessible digital alternative, the criteria for this content are considered applicable.

 The pages are then tested against the applicable criteria.
 These tests provide: